Table of Contents

 base64UrlEncode(payload),

-A complete JWT consists of three Base64-URL-encoded strings separated by dots, like header.payload.signature, as shown:
+secret)Taken together, a complete JWT consists of three Base64-URL-encoded strings separated by dots, as in header.payload.signature.
+Here is what a complete JWT looks like:

-• Session storage (cleared when the tab is closed)
+Session storage — cleared when the tab closes.

 Below is a Node.js example that implements JWT-based authentication: